 Human remains are even more sensitive.
-Ms Herbert says keeping them in museum drawers or examining them for science is disrespectful.
+Ms Herbert says keeping them in museum drawers or examining them for science is considered disrespectful.

-The Haida people have been leaders in repatriating ancestral remains to their homeland of Haida Gwaii.
-The website of their Repatriation and Culture

-Committee explains why this work is so important.
+The Haida people have been leaders in repatriating ancestral remains to their homeland of Haida Gwaii, a group of islands off the coast of British Columbia.
+The website of their Repatriation and Culture Committee explains why this work is so important.